lanitafoley-coder/spin-to-speak/README.md

 This tool was built using a faculty-centered, privacy-conscious workflow.
 The instructor defined the pedagogical logic — the prompts, the structure, the learning purpose.
 AI was used only for the mechanical assembly of the HTML scaffold.
 Student data never enters a proprietary system.

-This approach is described in full in the accompanying conference paper presented at the International Communication Association (ICA) Annual Conference, 2026.
+This approach is described in full during a presentation at the International Communication Association (ICA) Annual Conference, 2026.

 ---